intelia-agility/ML_Specialization_UseCase1/README.md

 - By accurately representing the cyclic nature of time, we enhance the model's ability to interpret temporal data more realistically.

 ### 3.1.3.4 Preprocessing and the Data Pipeline
+**Note:** For detailed code and methodologies used in this section, please refer to our [Data Preprocessing Notebook](Notebooks/Data%20Preprocessing.ipynb).

 ##### Data Preprocessing Pipeline Using BigQuery
 ##### Introduction
 Building on our Exploratory Data Analysis, we've developed a comprehensive Data Preprocessing Pipeline.
 This pipeline transforms raw taxi trip data into a structured and insightful format, focusing on data cleaning, feature extraction, and data segmentation, ensuring our data is clean, reliable, and enriched with meaningful attributes for accurate demand forecasting.